sagemode-dev/multinext/README.md

 ## 🚀 Deployment

-Detailed deployment instructions available in [Part 2 of the tutorial](your-blog-url-2).
+Detailed deployment instructions available in [Part 2 of the tutorial](your-blog-url-2). - coming soon

 Quick deploy to Vercel: